Green: No laws

 My child is so hot, and the helmet makes them sweat more

 With the Hamax Outback multi-sport trailer, there are several different zip-down covers that you can change depending on the weather.
 If it is quite warm outside, roll up the clear plastic cover and let your kiddo enjoy the breeze through the mesh cover.
 You can also use the included shade to shield their eyes and face directly from the sun.
 If you have an older child, a battery operated fan that sprays water might also be welcomed as a fun way to cool off while riding down their favorite trails.

 The helmet pushes my child’s head forward awkwardly

 Several bike trailers, including the Hamax Outback, offer space for the helmet in the seat back area.
 The Outback bike trailer also has removable cushions, if they are interfering with the child’s sitting position.
 Make sure that when you are purchasing a helmet that you have chosen one with a close-fitting, curved back portion, instead of the more pointed, sporty versions.
 Many BMX or skater-style helmets offer this rounded option.
 Another option is to purchase a U-shaped head support pillow.
 The Hamax Neck Cushion ensures the child’s neck is supported and comfortable at all times – even when leaning over during nap time.

 My child doesn’t like to wear their helmet

 If you treat a helmet like a seat belt or life jacket, a required, non-negotiable piece of safety equipment then that is how your child will view it as well.
 As the parent, you get to decide the rules.
 Isn’t that fun?
-It also helps to make sure that your child’s helmet is fitting properly.
-Check out this easy guide if you need help measuring for a helmet.

 We hope that you will consider ensuring that all riders and passengers wear helmets when planning your next biking trip with the family.
 If you’re looking for a great place to ride, check out some of our favorite rides in these top biking cities.